Storybook Land Canal Boats: Disneyland version

-During the holiday season Storybook Land receives the same Christmas music loop as Main Street U.S.A.

-Paris version
+Disneyland Park Paris version

 Unlike the original in California, a guide does not accompany the riders.
 The boats here are guided by an underwater wire rather than being propelled by an on-board motor.
 Passengers enter their boats via a slowly revolving platform.
 The whole transport system was developed by Intamin (as a Tow boat ride).

 The Cave of Wonders from Aladdin midway through the voyage replaces the Disneyland version's Monstro cave.
 The boats also float past these settings, accompanied by music from the respective film and minimal dialogue: